 Why Is Hair More Prone to Breakage Right Now?

 It’s no coincidence that weak strands and breakage are rife at the moment.
-In fact, the last year of lockdowns will have taken a serious toll.
+In fact, the lockdowns in recent years will have taken a serious toll.
 “A whole host of issues can cause weak strands,” says Nicola Smart, Consultant Trichologist at the Smart Hair Clinic.
 “Anything from the tools you use, excessive heat, emotional stress, over-processing and even hair lifecycles can contribute,” she adds.
-And after over a year of stress and at-home styling, it’s no wonder our hair is weak.

 So why is it that the breakage isn’t stopping after our long-overdue salon treatments?
 Wanting our pre-lockdown colour back (which likely took years to achieve) in just one session isn’t helping.
 “The longer hair goes untreated, the more resistant it becomes to colour and heat.
 Anything longer than an inch of regrowth will need a more potent mix of colour, especially if going lighter.
 Combine that with existing colour through the ends and potential overlapping of colour, and you’ve got a very valid reason for lockdown breakage,” explains Jack Cunningham-Rose, Redken educator.